$0 How to Request an Assessment: NZ Parent's Template Letter

 My child gets extra time for internal assessments but not externals.
 Is that normal?

-It is common but not acceptable.
-Schools can provide internal assessment accommodations informally, without NZQA approval.
-External assessment accommodations require a formal SAC application.
-The gap between internal and external provisions means your child has a documented need that the school recognises but has not formalised with NZQA.
+It can occur because schools can provide internal assessment accommodations while the external-assessment submission is still incomplete.
+The gap between internal and external provisions may mean the school has not yet formalised the available evidence with NZQA.
 This is the exact situation the Assessment Decoder's SAC chapter addresses.

 How much does a reassessment cost if the school says the original report is too old?